 Hot and Cold Working

-316L stainless steel can be hot worked using most common hot working techniques.
-Optimal hot working temperatures should be in the range 1150-1260 °C, and certainly should not be less than 930 °C. Post work annealing should be carried out to induce maximum corrosion resistance.
+316L stainless steel can be hot worked using the most common hot working techniques.
+Optimal hot working temperatures should be in the range 1150-1260 °C, and certainly should not be less than 930 °C. Post-work annealing should be carried out to induce maximum corrosion resistance.

 Hardening and Work Hardening

 316L stainless steel does not harden in response to heat treatments.
 It can be hardened by cold working, which can also result in increased strength.

 Typical applications include: